Xiu Xiu: 2004–2010: La Forêt to Dear God, I Hate Myself

-Seen as a return to Stewart's more dark and crabby demeanor, Xiu Xiu's fourth album La Forêt alluded to a frustration which Stewart had felt throughout the process of recording the 2004 record.
+Seen as a return to Stewart's more dark and crabby demeanor, Xiu Xiu's fourth album La Forêt, which released on July 12, 2005, alluded to a frustration which Stewart had felt throughout the process of recording their 2004 record.
 Centered around the topic of "horrible times in horrible lives" as well as Stewart's personal frustrations with then-U.S. President George W. Bush, La Forêt is characterized by an altogether different sound – layered by mandolin, harmonium, clarinet, cello, autoharp, and tuba.
-In addition to La Forêt, Xiu Xiu would join Italian experimental group Larsen in forming XXL, which released its first LP, ¡Ciaütistico!, in 2005, followed later by its successor ¿Spicchiology?, in 2007.
-Stewart also issued formative splits throughout 2005, working with artists such as The Paper Chase, Kill Me Tomorrow, and Devendra Banhart.
+In addition to La Forêt, Xiu Xiu would join Italian experimental group Larsen in forming XXL, which released its first LP, ¡Ciaütistico!, on September 20, 2005, followed later by its successor ¿Spicchiology?, on May 22, 2007.
+Stewart also issued formative splits throughout 2005, working with artists such as The Paper Chase, Devendra Banhart, and Kill Me Tomorrow.